tcsresearch/TarMonster-beta/README.md

 <hr>

 > [!WARNING]
-> This code is highly experiemental and has NOT been fully implemented or tested.
+> This code is highly experiemental and has NOT been fully implemented or tested yet. <br>
+> Testing has gone well so far, and can be considered somewhat suitable for testing, but still lacks most features.
 <hr>

 > [!IMPORTANT]